A 1-year blackout could kill 90% of Americans

 Electric Grid

-4 Responses to A nationwide blackout lasting 1 year could kill up to 90% Americans
+4 Responses to A 1-year blackout could kill 90% of Americans